Dean Faulkner Wells: Personal life

-Wells was educated at the University of Mississippi and University of Geneva, Switzerland.
+Wells was educated at the University of Mississippi and the University of Geneva, Switzerland.

-She was married to Larry Wells, with whom she started the Yoknapatawpha Press Faulkner Contest.
+Wells was married to the writer Lawrence Wells, with whom she started the Yoknapatawpha Press Faulkner Contest.
 She had three children by her first marriage: Diane, Paige and Jon.

 Career

 Dean Faulkner Wells and her second husband, Lawrence Wells, were co-owners of Yoknapatawpha Press, an independent press in Oxford, Mississippi.
 They co-founded the Faux Faulkner parody contest.
 Wells compiled a number of the parodies in The Best of Bad Faulkner.
 The couple also published a quarterly journal, The Faulkner Newsletter and Yoknapatawpha Review, devoted to the life and work of William Faulkner.
 From 1985 to 1988 Wells was a contributing editor for Southern Magazine.
 Her articles were published in The Paris Review, Parade Magazine, Ladies Home Journal and Southern Review.